Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 We use **waffle.io** service to collect and track progress on all PR on a single trello-like dashboard.
 You'll see that the dashboard has 4 columns:

-1. **Code Review Backlog** - you'll see that all newly created PR end up here

-2. **Ready for Code Review** - once your PR is ready, place it into this column to let your peers know it's ready for review (also pinging them on slack will not hurt)
+1. **Code Review Backlog** - you'll see that all newly created PR end up here.
+Do know that once you open up a PR, your peers will assume that it's ready to be reviewed (also pinging them on slack wouldn't hurt).

-3. **Reviewing** - your peers will place the PR into this column to notify the code review sender they're reviewing their code
+2. **Reviewing** - your peers will place the PR into this column to notify the code review sender they're reviewing their code

-4. **Done** - once the review is merged, it will automatically end up in this column
+3. **Done** - once the review is merged, it will automatically end up in this column

 ## 5. Code Review Feedback